Echoes of the 1990s in Ukraine as financial crisis bites

 Ukraine desperately needs funds from donors to fill an estimated $15-billion funding gap.
 After years of mismanagement and corruption, the economy has also been hit by the conflict and annual inflation rose to almost 25 percent last year.

-Among those worst hit by the economic crisis are people with mortgages denominated in foreign currency which seemed to offer more favourable terms but have left them in a debt trap.
+Among those worst hit by the economic crisis are people with mortgages denominated in foreign currency which seemed to offer more favorable terms but have left them in a debt trap.

 When Olga Ivanova, an accountant, borrowed $65,000 in dollars - then equivalent to 325,000 hryvnia - in 2006 to buy a one-bedroom apartment for her and her son in Kiev, the exchange rate was about 5 hryvnia to the dollar.